 This fix allowed me to cut all four panels from one board for a close color and grain match.
 The curve of the raised panel helps hide the joint line.
 Plus I placed this panel at the rear, on the side closest to the wall, where it won’t get a lot of close inspection.

-One Response to “Straightening grain patterns”
+2 Responses to “Straightening grain patterns”